 Designing iconic logos or brand identities isn’t an easy job.
-That’s why many freelancers specialize.
-Apart from possessing some skill as a designer, what cuts the boys from the men is having a creative process.
-This provides a solid plan that should include: a solid clear brief, research, sketching, drawing up the initial ideas, presenting to the client, developing the chosen design and finally supplying final artwork.
+That’s why many freelancers specialise.
+Apart from possessing some skill as a logo designer, what cuts the boys from the men is having a creative process.

 So I can’t promise I’ll be able to teach you to be creative but I can provide some insight on how to plan and present your ideas.
 How to Design a Logo – The Complete Process.